TickTeam/guide-tt/ios_app/3_how_to_close_a_task_list.md

 Some "Smart lists" in TickTick, such as "Today" and "Completed"，can be hidden if you want to keep the interface clean and improve app performance.

 Self-defined lists can be both hidden and closed.
-For example, if you have a list which is about your future plan and it is inactive temporarily, you can hide it, so that tasks in this list won’t be displayed in "All" & other smart lists.
+For example, if you have a list which is about your future plan and it is inactive temporarily, you can hide it, so that tasks in this list won't be displayed in "All" & other smart lists.
 However, if you close a list, it will be moved into "Closed Lists", and tasks in this list will not be remindered & displayed in search results any more.

 <br />